python/devguide/getting-started/quick-reference.rst

 See also, GitHub's documentation on `commenting on pull requests`_.

-.. _commenting on Pull Requests: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request
+.. _commenting on pull requests: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request

 Don't force-push
 ----------------